tsudoko/pullcord/FORMAT.md

 Log format
 ==========

-Logs are [RFC 4180][]-compliant CSV files.
+Logs are mostly [RFC 4180][]-compliant CSV files.
+Unlike RFC 4180 CSV, records are delimited by line feeds and fields aren't allowed to contain record delimiters.
+There are two escape sequences: `\n`, which replaces U+000A LINE FEED, and `\\` for U+005C REVERSE SOLIDUS.

 All entries describe actions, i.e. each new message, edit or deletion is a separate entry.

 Fields common for all entries: